openstack/ironic-specs/specs/approved/active-node-creation.rst

     - Use cases of the feature while explicitly predicating that proper operation requires node validation to succeed.
-    - Explicitly detail that it is the operator's responsibility to define the node with all relevent appropriate configuration else the node could fail node state provision operations of ``rebuild`` and ``delete``.
+    - Explicitly detail that it is the operator's responsibility to define the node with all relevant appropriate configuration else the node could fail node state provision operations of ``rebuild`` and ``delete``.
 Which would result in manual intervention being necessary.